Intermittent Fasting: A Guide to Weight Loss and Total-Body Benefits

 I practice intermittent fasting, as well as protein cycling, as part of the keto lifestyle.
 And I love the way intermittent fasting makes me feel.
 I can feel increased—and steady—energy all throughout the day.
 It helps me maintain my weight.
 That also has a lot to do with the other foods I eat, and making sure to eat fat as part of the first thing I eat every day.
 Now, you probably have heard a lot about fasting, and it may even scare you a bit.
 Not eat?
 For 16 hours at a time?
 I know how you feel.
 It feels like it could be a stomach-growling, mad-at-the-world challenge to undertake.
 But it’s really not, when you consider that a large portion of that time can be when you’re sleeping.

 So often, I find that people frame “fasting” around deprivation.
 For me?
 I think of it as opportunity.
 An opportunity to improve my health.
 An opportunity to spend a few days per week giving my cells a chance to go through a refresh.
 An opportunity to see so many health benefits.
-An opportunity to give my body an all-natural—and fairly simple—boost of youth.
+An opportunity to give my body an all-natural—and fairly simple—boost of youth are part of intermittent fasting benefits.

 What is Intermittent Fasting?